 5. Sunset Cruise

 Sunsets in Aruba are some of the best in the Caribbean.
-One of the best places to the sunset in Aruba is out on the water, it’s a perfect romantic evening for your Aruba honeymoon.
-Not only did we get an epic view for the sunset, but most have an open bar with snacks.
-We suggest this $33 sunset cruise with 2 hours open bar or this $55 sunset catamaran cruise.
-But honestly, there isn’t a bad place to watch the sunset in Aruba.
+One of the best places to see the sunset in Aruba is out on the water.
+It’s a perfect romantic evening for your Aruba honeymoon.
+Not only did we get an epic view of the sunset, but most have an open bar with snacks.

 Aruba Honeymoon Budget & Typical Costs

 There is something for every budget in Aruba.
-We were told Aruba wasn’t a cheap island, but we found plenty of options in both high end and budget places to stay and eat.
-We’ve put together this estimate on how much an Aruba honeymoon for 2 would cost for a week to 10-days.
+We were told Aruba wasn’t a cheap island, but we found plenty of options in both high-end and budget places to stay and eat.
+We’ve put together this estimate on how much an Aruba honeymoon for two would cost for a week to 10 days.

 - $1,000+ Flights, this price varies based on where you’re flying from and dates.
 From Milwaukee, it was $550 in January 2018.

-- $1,000+ 7 nights hotel, this will all depend on if you stay at an all-inclusive or not and the hotel amenities that are a necessity on your honeymoon.
-If you stay at the Ritz Carlon for the week that will set you back $5,000 just for accommodation.
+- $1,000+ seven nights hotel, this will all depend on if you stay at an all-inclusive or not and the hotel amenities that are a necessity on your honeymoon.
+If you stay at the Ritz Carlon for the week, that will set you back $5,000 just for accommodation.

 - $700+ Food & Drink for 7 nights.
 This number is very flexible.
 It all depends on how many meals/drinks you have a day and how expensive the restaurant is.
 If your hotel has free breakfast, this could be much lower as this would eliminate a meal.

-- $200+ Car rental 7 nights, if you opt to rent a Jeep in Aruba this will be higher.
-We always get travel insurance with World Nomads which includes car rental coverage, so we don’t need to take additional coverage with the car rental company.
+- $200+ Car rental for seven nights.
+If you opt to rent a Jeep in Aruba, this will be higher.
+We always get travel insurance with World Nomads, which includes car rental coverage, so we don’t need to take additional coverage with the car rental company.